Think Like a Dog

 We have 3 cats in our family (we have a dog too for all you dog people).
 One thing about cats is that they want things on their terms.
 When my dog wants attention he will come in the room and I can pull him on my lap and he doesn’t mind a bit.
-The cats are a different story, they will approach you, rub against your leg and even meow but if you pick them up and try to put them in your lap, they get up and walk away.
+The cats are a different story, they will approach you, rub against your leg, and even meow but if you pick them up and try to put them in your lap, they get up and walk away.
 You didn’t do things on their terms; you made it about what you wanted instead of what they wanted, slow and careful.

-This is how so many businesses operate, they think in their terms instead of customers’ terms.
+This is how so many businesses operate, they think on their terms instead of customers’ terms.
 Think about the rules, policies, and terms you’ve encountered as a customer, how many of those were to benefit you, or were they just there to protect the business?

 Take a look around your workplace for evidence of doing things for the company’s benefit without thinking in terms of how it might impact those being served.
 Where are rules, policies, or procedures that appear only to benefit the rule makers but do nothing for those on the receiving end?
 Get rid of these obstacles if you can or at least replace the commanding messages with ones that describe how the rules make things easier, safer, timelier, etc. for the receivers.